 Imbalances between groups can be minimized in small sample–size studies by restricting the randomization procedure.
 Restricted randomization means that randomization is applied in a manner that helps ensure the desired proportions of treatment groups, beyond random chance, within defined groups of patients.
 Two articles published in JAMA used restrictions on the randomization procedure: Bilecen et al5 used permuted block randomization, a restricted randomization method used to help ensure the balance of the number of patients assigned to each treatment group.3 Kim et al6 used a stratified randomization scheme together with permuted block randomization.
 Stratified randomization is a restricted randomization method used to balance one or a few prespecified prognostic characteristics between treatment groups.1

 The permuted block technique randomizes patients between groups within a set of study participants, called a block.
 Treatment assignments within blocks are determined so that they are random in order but that the desired allocation proportions are achieved exactly within each block.
 In a 2-group trial with equal allocation and a block size of 6, 3 patients in each block would be assigned to the control and 3 to the treatment and the ordering of those 6 assignments would be random.
 For example, with treatment labels A and B, possible blocks might be: ABBABA, BABBAA, and AABABB.
 As each block is filled, the trial is guaranteed to have the desired allocation to each group.

 Stratified randomization requires identification of key prognostic characteristics that are measurable at the time of randomization and are considered to be strongly associated with the primary outcome.
-The categories of the prognostic characteristics define the strata and the total number of strata for randomization is the product of the number of categories across the selected prognostic characteristics.1,7 Randomization is then performed separately within each stratum.7 For example, if randomization were stratified by sex ...
+The categories of the prognostic characteristics define the strata and the total number of strata for randomization is the product of the number of categories across the selected prognostic characteristics.1,7 Randomization is then ...